nomocas/babelute/manual/theory.md

 ### Full Real Reusability

-- no coupling
+- minimal coupling == binary coupling
-- best naming
+- best naming : only natural business related naming.
 - best expressivity
 - real modularity
-- non obstrusive
+- non obstrusive : no input or output general constraints

 ### DSMM Robustness and Agility

 - translation lexicons couple just two lexicons together and are the softest way of coupling.
-- real parallele programming
+- real parallele programming : teams could work on DSLs totally independently.
 - real implications and collaboration of experts at domain's border

 Agile has never been so straight forward